varigence/docs/bimlflex/setup/upgrade-process.md

 ---
 # Upgrade and Testing Process

-BimlFlex is built on BimlStudio and contains the following components that are of interest when upgrading to a later version:
+BimlFlex comes in a consolidated installer that contains the following components that are upgraded when a later version is installed:

 * BimlStudio Application
 * BimlFlex component of BimlStudio
 * The BimlFlex App
 * Optional BimlFlex Excel Add-in
-* BimlFlex Bundle file
 * BimlFlex Metadata database
 * BimlCatalog Orchestration database
-* BimlFlex Custom SSIS Components
+* BimlFlex Custom SSIS Components for SQL Server
-* The BimlFlex framework is distributed as a single, combined installer for developer environments
-* BimlFlex components are also distributed as a single, separate installer for certain workloads, such as for analysts and servers
-* The BimlFlex databases are upgraded through the installer
-* The BimlFlex Custom SSIS Components are integrated in the installer and are also available as an archive file that contains the component .dll and a .bat file installer for Azure installations
+* BimlFlex Custom SSIS Components for Snowflake

 ## Downloading BimlFlex from the Varigence website

-The current version of the combined BimlFlex installer is available for [download here](https://varigence.com/downloads/bimlflexdevsetup.exe).
+The current installer is available through the @bimlflex-release-notes page

 ## Preparation for upgrading existing projects